HazyResearch/deepdive/doc/ops-data.md

 It is possible to write simple queries against the database in DDlog and run them using the `deepdive query` command.
 A DDlog query begins with an optional list of expressions, followed by a separator `?-`, then a typical body of a conjunctive query in DDlog.
-Following are examples of actual queries that can be used against the data produced by DeepDive for the [spouse example](example-spouse.md) after running `deepdive run` command at least once.
+Following are examples of actual queries that can be used against the data produced by DeepDive for the [spouse example](example-spouse.md) after running `deepdive run` command at least once. <todo> Isn't this command depreciated for the new `deepdive do` ? </todo>

 #### Browsing Values